shoryukenpizza/WrathCombo/CONTRIBUTING.md

 ﻿# Guides on using specific parts of Wrath

 - [IPC](/docs/IPC.md) - for other plugins to control Wrath Combo settings.
+- [Action Retargeting](/docs/Retargeting.md) - for retargeting an action.

 # Rotations
 Rotations refer to the code behind the Combo presets, specifically the logic